edefalque/signalk-stripcharts/README.md

 ## Installation    ????

-The stripcharts package comes with all required dependencies (including c3 charting library and d3 visualization library).
+signalk-stripcharts comes with all required dependencies (including c3 charting library and d3 visualization library).

-Installation on a client only device:
+### Installation on a client-only device:
 - create a local folder
 - download from   (github)

-Installation on a node server (usually the boat Signal K server):
+### Installation on a node server (typically the boat Signal K server):
-Use npm: [sudo] install stripcharts from
+Use npm: [sudo] install signalk-stripcharts from

-This will install stripcharts and its dependencies c3 and d3 under ./node_modules.
+This will install signalk-stripcharts and its dependencies c3 and d3 under ./node_modules.
-(stripcharts, c3 and d3 must be under the same node_modules folder; any other configuration requires script elements in stripcharts.html to be edited in order to correctly point to the c3 and d3 assets).
+(signalk-stripcharts , c3 and d3 must be under the same node_modules folder; any other configuration requires script elements in stripcharts.html to be edited in order to correctly point to the c3 and d3 assets).

-Stripcharts could be set as a Signal K Webbapp and started from the Signal K user interface.
+signalk-stripcharts could be set as a Signal K Webbapp and started from the Signal K user interface.

 ## Basic usage

 Go to the installed folder.   ???
 Use ./index.html as a launch menu.
-Here you can choose the Signal K server and choose a set of charts, then push the "Launch StripCharts" button.
+Here you can choose the Signal K server and choose a set of charts, then push the "Launch signalk-stripcharts " button.

 When the charts are displayed:
 - hover on a legend: the corresponding plot is highlighted, the others dimmed; the corresponding Signal K path is displayed above the legend